 Estate-grown grapes, hand harvested.
 Destemmed and sorted.
 Fermented on the native

 yeasts, full malolactic on the naturally occurring bacteria.
 88mg/L calcium carbonate

-fresh egg white per barrel to soften tough tannins.
+eight fresh, organic egg whites per barrel to soften the texture of the tough tannins.
 Pad

 filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the

 Winemaker Tasting Notes